Banking legacy systems

 • Building new software from scratch, completely eliminating the old technology

-• Building new core platforms that reflect modern solutions and serve your current business goals
+• Building new core platforms that reflect modern enterprise mobile solutions and serve your current business goals

 To select the best approach for modernizing your legacy system, you’ll have to weigh your options.
 You may choose to make minor modifications to your old system that will keep it running smoothly or decide to carry out an overhaul that may be costly at the moment but cost-effective in the long run.